Back to blog

 A manufacturing cloud migration checklist has to do more than list servers and applications.
 It has to protect production schedules, shop-floor integrations, ERP transactions, MES events, IoT telemetry, reporting workloads, security controls, and the rollback path if a cutover does not hold.

-That is why manufacturing migrations should start with operational dependency mapping, not a generic cloud target.
 The practical question is not only which workloads can move to cloud.
 It is which workloads can move without losing material traceability, delaying orders, breaking machine integrations, or leaving plant teams without usable reports during a shift.
+That is why the checklist should start with operational dependency mapping, then turn each workload into a readiness decision: migrate now, keep local, run hybrid, modernize first, or defer.

 Quick Answer: What Should A Manufacturing Cloud Migration Checklist Include?

-A manufacturing cloud migration checklist should include business and production goals, ERP and MES inventory, shop-floor dependency mapping, plant network constraints, IoT and historian data flows, integration contracts, data migration rules, downtime windows, validation tests, security controls, rollback criteria, ownership, training, and post-migration stabilization.
+A manufacturing cloud migration checklist should include production goals, ERP and MES inventory, shop-floor dependency mapping, plant network constraints, IoT and historian data flows, integration contracts, data migration rules, downtime windows, validation tests, security controls, rollback criteria, owner signoff, training, and post-migration stabilization.
 The output should be a readiness score for each workload and a cutover plan that plant, IT, operations, and finance leaders can approve.

-If the assessment shows that several applications, data flows, and infrastructure components must move together, treat the work as a structured cloud migration assessment instead of a one-application lift-and-shift exercise.
+If the assessment shows that applications, data flows, and infrastructure components must move together, treat the work as a structured cloud migration assessment instead of a one-application lift-and-shift exercise.
+When the migration includes custom plant systems, APIs, or shop-floor workflows, connect the cloud plan to application migration services so the team validates code, data, integrations, and release operations together.

 1. Define The Migration Scope Around Production Impact